 Originally posted in December 2012, this post has been updated with images and text.
 The recipe remains the same because it's amazing!

-- Nuts: I use walnuts or pecans, but the original recipe calls for half of each.
+- Nuts: I use walnuts or pecans, and you can use a mix.
 It is essential that you use them.
 Otherwise, the cookies won't hold.